Philadelphia Reckless Driving Accident Lawyer

 Reckless driving accidents often occur after a combination of bad driving habits.
 Such reckless behaviors include:

-• Distracted Driving: The Centers for Disease Control and Prevention (CDC) estimate that every day, nine people die in car accidents as a result of distracted driving.
-Distracted driving occurs anytime you take your eyes off the road, your hands off the wheel, or your mind off of driving.
-This may include answering a cell phone, sending a text, changing the radio station, eating or drinking, etc. If you were involved in a distracted driving accident in Philadelphia, our Philadelphia distracted driving accident lawyer can help.
+• Distracted Driving: The Centers for Disease Control and Prevention (CDC) estimates that every day, nine people die in car accidents as a result of distracted driving.
+Distracted driving occurs anytime you take your eyes off the road, your hands off the wheel, or your mind off driving.
+This may include answering a cell phone, sending a text, changing the radio station, eating or drinking, etc. If you were involved in a distracted driving accident in the City of Brotherly Love, our Philadelphia distracted driving accident lawyer can help.

-• Speeding/ Aggressive Driving: Speeding is most commonly associated with aggressive driving behaviors which took the lives of over 11,000 people in 2020.
-But aggressive driving is more than speeding–it can also include running red lights, following another driver too closely, not yielding, etc.
+• Speeding/ Aggressive Driving: Speeding is most commonly associated with aggressive driving behaviors, which took the lives of over 11,000 people in 2020.
+Aggressive driving is more than speeding – it can also include running red lights, following another driver too closely, not yielding, etc.

 Where Are Philly Car Accidents Most Likely to Occur?